ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 Worked again on the program.
 Used the "Pandas-with-Iris" sample Jupyter notebook from lectures to use as a template for my report.
 Tried to manipulate graphs using examples in references https://www.machinelearningplus.com/plots/matplotlib-tutorial-complete-guide-python-plot-examples/ and https://towardsdatascience.com/analyze-the-data-through-data-visualization-using-seaborn-255e1cd3948e

 ### 8. Commit 26th November
 Re-evaluated my notebook to ensure the remit of the assignment was fulflled.
 I realised i was explaining the theory and needed more of an analysis of the data.
+I began the process of explaining what the data was telling me using the full dataset.
+My next step will be to sub-divide based on time of day, day of the week etc.

+### 9. Commit 27th November 1
+Used week 9 lecture notes and notebook to do some predictions via SK learn.